Shronim/tutorials/surfaces/Aladin-Planetary-Surfaces/Aladin-Planetary-Surfaces-Tutorial.md

 Choose "io" in "Row subset" in main TOPCAT window and broadcast to Aladin via SAMP (Interop > Send table to... > Aladin)

-* Right-click catalogue plane in Aladin, Column Information Click on Coord for LATITUDE and LONG360, pretending they are DEC and RA, respectively.
+* Right-click catalogue plane in Aladin, Column Information Click on Coo column for LATITUDE (col 16) and LONG360 (col 18), set them to DEC and RA (if not done by default), respectively.

 * Create dedicated filter :
 In advanced mode, use the following expression :
-    > this is Catalogue > create new filter > advanced mode
+    that is "Catalog > create new filter > advanced mode" and copy/paste the following

 ```
 {